 Silicon Valley won’t hire anyone over the age of 30, and people are losing their jobs to younger employees.
 Those who lose their job later in life have a much harder time getting back into the workforce and there has been little to no attempt at addressing this.

 The real-world implications of ageism extend far beyond constant jokes and memes making fun of the elderly.
 While there is legislation in place (The Age Discrimination in Employment Act of 1967) to prevent companies from firing, or not hiring in the first place, someone based on age, there has yet to be a major company even slapped with a fine for doing so.

-The “old but not old, we’re getting older but we’re still young so we can laugh about it ha ha ha, but not too hard because we still have to recognize that we’re growing older” has been turned in a journalistic form all of its own:
+The market catering to the “we’re old but not too old – we’re getting older, but we’re still young so we can laugh about it ha ha ha, but not too hard because we still have to recognize that we’re growing older” has been humming along for years.

-All that ends up happening with these articles is the feeling of an even tighter squeeze on your time and what you’ve accomplished in life so far (or not), and on that feeling of existential angst that was already bad enough when all it was was lists telling you everything you have to do, visit, see before you die.
+The result of these articles is the feeling of an even tighter squeeze on your time, and what you’ve accomplished in life so far (or not).
+The cold fist that grips your gannets from the existential angst that was present already, perpetuated by those endless lists, success stories, and celebrities telling you everything you have to do, visit, see before you die.

-But concurrently we’ve also seen more and more posts, articles, and memes calling for a “to each their own” mentality.
-Old age doesn’t define you.
-Stay at home Friday night and watch Netflix with a bottle of wine if that’s what makes you smile.
-Go and hike trails in the Boundary Waters.
-Exercise.
-Or don’t.
+And embrace life on our own terms: Go and hike trails in the Boundary Waters.
+Exercise, or don’t.
 Listen to music.
 Make music.
 Make videos about other people making music.
 Make music about people making videos about people hiking in the Boundary Waters.

 To remember that age, and ageism, like every other construct in society, is based in context: No matter what your age is there will always be someone older, and someone younger, than you are.